-‘Big Brother 20:’ Brett And Haleigh Discuss Who Is Playing The Best Game
+‘Big Brother 20’: Brett And Haleigh Discuss Who Is Playing The Best Game

 — Big Brother (@CBSBigBrother) September 14, 2018

-Scottie Salton has promised that this season will see a bitter jury who will likely vote off emotion and not gameplay which does not bode well for Angela and now Tyler.
+Scottie Salton has promised that this season will see a bitter jury who will likely vote off emotion and not gameplay, which does not bode well for Angela and now Tyler.
 As the Inquisitr reported last night, Angela won the week’s second HOH and plans to nominate Sam and JC for eviction.
 If the surviving contestant doesn’t win the following HOH, they will likely be walking out the door just after.

 This upcoming week will see the elimination of two contestants; one on Wednesday and one on Thursday before the series finale the following week.